JoeyMckenzie/nasastan/README.md

 ## Original NASA Power of Ten Rules

-1. No complex flow constructs (no goto, setjmp, longjmp, recursion)
+1. Avoid complex flow constructs, such as goto and recursion.
-2. All loops must have fixed bounds
+2. All loops must have fixed bounds.
+This prevents runaway code.
-3. No dynamic memory allocation after initialization
+3. Avoid heap memory allocation after initialization.
-4. No function should be larger than 60 lines
+4. Restrict functions to a single printed page.
-5. The assertion density should be at least 2%
+5. Use a minimum of two runtime assertions per function.
-6. Objects must have at least two assertions
+6. Restrict the scope of data to the smallest possible.
-7. Data objects must be declared at smallest possible level
+7. Check the return value of all non-void functions, or cast to void to indicate the return value is useless.
-8. The return value of non-void functions must be checked
+8. Use the preprocessor only for header files and simple macros. (does not apply to PHP)
-9. Preprocessor use must be limited to file inclusion and simple macros
+9. Limit pointer use to a single dereference, and do not use function pointers.
-10. All code must be compiled, from day one, with all compiler warnings enabled
+10. Compile with all possible warnings active; all warnings should then be addressed before release of the software.

 ## PHP Adaptation